ew01/ddct/README.md

 Usage:
 Install plugin to gain access to the recipe post type, and it's associated custom fields.
-Use the shortcode [recipe_search] to display the custom search page.
+Use the shortcode [recipe_search_page] to display the custom search page.

 ====================================================================